syncfusion-content/fileformat-docs/File-Formats/DocIO/Charts/Chart-Series.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Charts/Fomat-Series/Add-Drop-Lines/.NET).

 ## Add Series Lines

 The following code snippet illustrates how to add series lines in chart.